ipyflow/nbsafety-experiments/README.md

   executed one) instead of both earlier and later cells
 - `no-nbsafety`: used to determine how much faster non-nbsafety replay was (to see what nbsafety overhead was like).

+When replaying these sessions, it is probably a good idea to do so in a chrooted environment or docker container, since the sessions are untrusted code that sometimes do some fairly strange things.